 Other event and service providers

-Chad D. McEvoy, EdD, is a professor of sport management and the graduate program director in the David B. Falk College of Sport and Human Dynamics at Syracuse University.
+Chad D. McEvoy, EdD, is chair of the department of kinesiology and physical education at Northern Illinois University.
+Previously, we served as a professor of sport management and the graduate program director in the David B. Falk College of Sport and Human Dynamics at Syracuse University.
 Before pursuing a career in academia, McEvoy worked in marketing and fund-raising in intercollegiate athletics at Iowa State University and Western Michigan University.
 He has conducted research projects for clients at various levels of sport, including professional sport, intercollegiate athletics, Olympic sport, and sport agency organizations.